 “I’m insanely surprised and insanely excited,” she said.
 “I can’t believe it.”

-Sharon Wood-Turley, who serves as one of Kalaitzandonakes’ adviser, thought the honor was well earned.
+Sharon Wood-Turley, who serves as one of Kalaitzandonakes’ advisers, thought the honor was well earned.

 “I was thrilled to see Maria’s strength as a student and a leader recognized in this way,” Wood-Turley said.
 “I cannot imagine anyone more deserving.
 Maria is bright, determined and fearless.
 I have always admired her passion and her need to speak up for the voiceless, the powerless and those in need.
 Many people talk about wanting to make the world a better place but never take actions to do so.
 Even as a high school student Maria had an enormous impact through her work as a refugee crisis officer.
 She continues to put her energy toward being the change she wants to see, and encouraging others to do the same.”